Chart Color Schemes

 The level of general health in Parkville is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Parkville has a lower prevalence of common health conditions among its general population compared to the national average, but a higher prevalence among older and at-risk cohorts.
-Approximately 61% of Parkville's total population (4,988 people) have private health cover, which is higher than Greater Melbourne's 56.0% and the national average of 55.3%.
-The most prevalent medical conditions in Parkville are mental health issues affecting 11.8% of residents and asthma impacting 8.6%.
+Parkville shows better-than-average health outcomes with low prevalence of common conditions among its general population.
+However, older and at-risk cohorts have a higher prevalence compared to national averages.
+Approximately 61% of Parkville's total population (4,988 people) has private health cover, which is higher than Greater Melbourne's 56.0% and the national average of 55.3%.

 Frequently Asked Questions - Health